komodorio/validkube/README.md

 - **Secure (Kubescape)** - Scan your YAML file for Devops best practices and security vulnerabilities @[kubescape](https://github.com/armosec/kubescape)
 - **Audit (Polaris)** - Enforce best practices in your Kubernetes clusters @[polaris](https://github.com/FairwindsOps/polaris)

-Validkube is an open-source site, so please feel free to add more tools or capabilities. :)
+Validkube is an open-source project, so please feel free to add more tools or capabilities. :)

 ## Prerequisites